markazerdd/katacoda-scenarios-1/ws-d21-incident-management/step7.md

 You can now mark the trace investigation task complete.
 Recall the task list with `/datadog task list` and click "Mark Completed".

-Add a task to "Investigate ad service code" (Assign this to another person on your team).
+Add a task to `Investigate ad service code`{{copy}} and assign this to the `Ad Service Engineer`.
 Back in the incident overview in the Datadog UI, you can also add the "advertisements-service" as a service related to the incident.

 Click the **Save** button.